reddyjaysurya/clonIFY/README.md

 # clonify
-This repository contains a clone for the spotify website
+This repository contains a clone for the spotify login page